Celebrating Love & Animals with Poets Nickole Brown & Jessica Jacobs

 Brown’s award-winning chapbook is also a precursor.
 She’s at work on what she calls “a bestiary of sorts” that references animals “in a queer, Southern-trash-talking kind of way.”
 Many of the poems from To Those Who Were Our First Gods—the “Animal” part of the book tour—will make their way into a future collection.
 Brown is also the author of a biography-in-poems called Fanny Says, and a novel-in-poems, Sister.

-On Saturday May 18, Brown and Jacobs will team teach .
+On Saturday May 18, Brown and Jacobs will team teach “Writing through Conflict,” a master class in poetry, at Charlotte Lit.
 Both exceptional editors and instructors, they’ll lead a discussion of ways to approach those moments or events that sometimes feel too difficult to fully think about let alone put on the page.
-A multi-part writing prompt will follow to help class participants build a foundation of facts before feelings, from which they will then be guided to consider multiple perspectives—enabling them to write through conflict with both nuance and power, as well as empathy and compassion for themselves and others. at Charlotte Lit
+A multi-part writing prompt will follow to help class participants build a foundation of facts before feelings, from which they will then be guided to consider multiple perspectives—enabling them to write through conflict with both nuance and power, as well as empathy and compassion for themselves and others.

 The May 4X4CLT release party and master class round out Charlotte Lit’s programming until fall.
 Brown and Jacob’s inspired poetry and instruction will hold you through the summer.